regmiatreya/jobs/README.md

-Created using AngularJs
+#Created using AngularJs
-#user can create new job
+1.User can create new job
-#list the job and sort job by title, position, date etc
-#view the details of each job
+2.List the job and sort job by title, position, date etc 3.View the details of each job